PaulSolt/JonesBrooksProduce.com/index.md

 ---
 layout: home
-# title: About
+title: Home
 # permalink: /about/
-header-hero: /assets/images/bean-hero.jpeg
+header-hero: /assets/images/jonesbrooks-produce-stand-hero.jpeg
 ---

 ## Find us at the Rochester Public Market

 We sell dried beans, lentils, produce, and more.
-You can find us at the Rochester Public Market every week.
-Stop by our stalls #85 and #87 and see our selection of dried beans:
+You can find us at the Rochester Public Market every week on Thursday and Saturday.
+Visit us at stall #85 in Shed A to buy produce and choose from a large selection of [dried beans and lentils](/beans).

-* Black Turtle Beans
-* Black Eye Peas
-* Navy Beans
-* Pinto Beans
-* Small Kidney Beans
-* Whole Green Beans
-* Light Red Kidney Beans
-* Cannelli Beans
-* Lima Beans
-* Cranberry Beans
-* Yellow Peas
-* Green Peas
-* Barley
-* Brown Lentils
-* Black Lentils
-* Red Lentils
-* Lentil Variety Pack

-## Testimonials

-> "JonesBrooks Produce has the widest selection of dried beans in Rochester, NY.
-We love making spicy tacos with the black turtle beans, chickpea chana masala, garlic hummus, and indian curry dishes with the red and brown lentils.
->
-> Don's dried beans are beyond delicious because he grows them with care – far better than anything at Wegmans." - Paul Solt

 We offer high quality produce all year long.